 Homemade Crock Pot Peanut Butter Oatmeal is a hearty breakfast recipe the whole family will enjoy.
 Simply put your ingredients in your slow cooker and let it do all the work!
 Only 5 minutes of prep time!
-A wonderful gluten-free breakfast idea.
+A fantastic gluten-free breakfast idea.

-It’s brilliant, it cooks overnight!
+It's brilliant.
+It cooks overnight!

 It’s perfect for getting everyone out the door quickly or when you’re feeding a crowd and need something a little more substantial and nutritious than boxed cereal.